aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## One other thing: SSH key.

 Yes—for security, the AMIs launched do not have a password: they can only be accessed with an SSH key file.
-We’ll go into how to make one, download the key file, then use it to connect.
+In [the step-by-step instructions](https://github.com/aws-samples/amazon-ec2-mac-getting-started/blob/main/ec2-macos.md) we’ll go into how to make one, download the key file, then use it to connect.
 EC2 Mac instances can be configured, just like any Mac, with multiple users and standard passwords—we’ll actually be setting one in our walkthrough later on in order to connect to the GUI.

 ## Cool!
 Now, how does it fit in with Jamf?